PCA ReBalance & CeraVe Ingredients Fail EWG Ratings (Environmental Working Group)

-First of all, when PCA ReBalance CeraVe Fail EWG, it gets our attention at Ceela.
-As a result, we designed our products with EWG rating's foremost.
-We want you to know our ingredients contain no common allergens or corn, Gentically Modified Organism or animal products.
-For the safety conscious, getting a Yellow from EWG is a no-no, and red means "run".
-EWG verified means all "green" on all ingredients just like all Ceela products.
-Due to this EWG verified remains one of the highest standards in cosmetics.,
+It gets our attention at Ceela when products like PCA ReBalance and CeraVe fail EWG.
+So, with everyone's health in mind, we designed our products with EWG ratings foremost.
+You should know that our ingredients contain no common allergens, corn, Genetically Modified Organism or animal products.
+It's also worth noting that for the safety conscious, getting a "Yellow" from EWG is a no-no, and "Red" means "run".
+EWG-verified means that all ingredients in a product are "Green" just like all Ceela products.
+Due to this, EWG-verified remains one of the highest standards in cosmetics.

-EWG= Environmental Working Group, provides independent reviews of cosmetic ingredients.
-For this independence we support their goals.
-Their rating for propylparaben reports a red, the worst color possible.
+EWG= Environmental Working Group.
+They provide independent reviews of cosmetic ingredients.
+For this independence, we support their goals.
+Their rating for propylparaben in CeraVe reports a red, which is the worst color possible.

-Most noteworthy, one weakness with EWG.ORG remains: new ingredients default to "green".
-Consequently, if a novel ingredient contributes to the cream, then the cream will be rated "green" until enough data can be gathered to downgrade.
-So many have chosen to use new entirely unknown chemicals in their cosmetic formulations.
+One weakness with EWG.ORG remains, however.
+This weakness is that new ingredients default to "green".
+Consequently, if a novel ingredient contributes to a cream, then that cream will be rated "green" until enough data can be gathered to downgrade.
+Because of this, many have chosen to use entirely new, unknown chemicals in their cosmetic formulations.

 Compare EWG Ingredient Grades